 Welcome

-to the homepage of Peter Kling, assistant professor at the University of Hamburg.
+to the homepage of Peter Kling, professor at the Department of Computer Science at the Darmstadt University of Applied Sciences.

 Professor for Theoretical Computer Science

-I am an assistant professor in the Department of Informatics at the University of Hamburg.
+I am a professor at the Department of Computer Science at the Darmstadt University of Applied Sciences.
 My research aims at exploring the fundamental properties and limits of algorithmic solutions to optimization and decision problems.

 Interests